Aalto-LeTech/jsav-exercise-recorder/JSAV-exercise-development.md

    cd jsav-exercise-recorder # Move to the repository root
    ```

-3. Install the (development) dependencies.
+3. Install the (development) dependencies listed in `package.json`.

    ```bash
    npm install